Ellen102/ScratchExercises/README.md

 Scratch exercises made with [scratch-LN](https://github.com/scratch4d/scratch-LN).

+Write scratch exercises in markdown.

-The exercises are avaible in web form or in pdf form.
+The exercises are then avaible in web form or in pdf form.

+Scripts for: *markdown -> html -> pdf*

 ## Developping